ibercovich/blog/_posts/2022-12-04-2022-personal-goals.markdown

 **(score A) Backpacking trip:** My friend Connor plans a yearly backpacking trip for a few of us.
 I don't think Connor likes me all that much, but I somehow made it into the invite list and after a few trips I think my spot is secured.
 This year, Ryan took the lead planning the trip and it was our best one yet.
 We went to the California Sierras, near Mammoth for 4 days.

 **(score B) Trip to East Coast with family**: We traveled to Massachusetts to drop Julia for her freshy year at UMass Amherst.
 It was great to be back, hang out with the profs, and get Julia settled.
-Patricia and I then spent a few days driving around Vermont and The Berkshires, and it was nice, but not quite as nice as Driving through Utah, Colorado, New Mexico, and Washington, which are some of my preferred settings (more mountains).
+Patricia and I then spent a few days driving around Vermont and the Berkshires, and it was nice, but not quite as nice as driving through Utah, Colorado, New Mexico, and Washington, which are some of my preferred settings (more mountains).
 We then went to Cormac and Kayla's wedding in the Hamptons which was fun, although our AirBnB sucked.

 **(score B) Trip to Baja California**: I drove down to Mexico for Kyle and Natalie's wedding, which was very nice.
 We have a lot of friends in common so it was fun to share some time together in an unusual setting.
 Unfortunately Patricia got sick and I had to go on my own, and I picked a hotel where nobody else was staying so I felt lonely.